 *Please note: The full-time (5 days) section is strictly for FSU MRU students and/or students who are classed as a Junior, Senior, or PostBac.
 You may be asked to provide documents showing that you meet this criteria.

-**Spring 2019 early registration will open during the summer 2018 semester.
+**Fall 2019 early registration will open during the spring 2019 semester.
 Once you are placed on the waiting list you will be contacted for early registration by email and text message with a registration passcode.